This post may contain affiliate links. Please read our disclosure policy.

-- 1/4 cup sugar granulated or coconut sugar
+- 1/3 cup sugar (granulated or coconut sugar)

 - 1 Tbsp baking powder

-In a large bowl, whisk together the egg, milk, vanilla extract and 1/4 cup of the grated Parmesan.
+- In a large bowl, whisk together the eggs, milk, and vanilla extract.

-In a small bowl, combine the flour, sugar, baking powder, cinnamon, salt and pepper.
+- In a small bowl, combine the flour, sugar, baking powder, flaxseed, nutmeg, Parmesan and salt.

-Mix the contents of the small bowl into the large bowl and then add the zucchini and toss until everything is well-combined.
+- Mix the contents of the small bowl into the large bowl and then add the zucchini and mix until everything is well combined.